-The purpose of analysing the survey data is to obtain estimates of one or more population parameters (e.g. mean, total and regression coefficients), and an assessment of the variability of the sample is necessary in order to build confidence intervals for the estimates and to conduct hypothesis tests.23
+The purpose of analysing the survey data is to obtain estimates of one or more population parameters (e.g. mean, total and regression coefficients), and an assessment of the variability of the sample is necessary in order to build confidence intervals for the estimates and to conduct hypothesis tests.29

-The actual variability of the estimators can be determined only with techniques that take account both of the sample selection procedure and the nature of the estimators.24 Analytical methods for the evaluation of the standard errors are unsuitable since they do not properly account for both the complexity of the sample design and the non-linearity of most of the estimators, including those obtained through variance linearization techniques..
+The actual variability of the estimators can be determined only with techniques that take account both of the sample selection procedure and the nature of the estimators.30 Analytical methods for the evaluation of the standard errors are unsuitable since they do not properly account for both the complexity of the sample design and the non-linearity of most of the estimators, including those obtained through variance linearization techniques.

 This problem can be overcome with replication methods that consist in obtaining information on variability by repeating the estimation on 'replicates' of the original sample.
-Therefore, for the variance estimation the jackknife replication method was used, which obtains information on variability by reproducing the estimation phases on replicas of the original sample.25
+Therefore, for the variance estimation the jackknife replication method was used, which obtains information on variability by reproducing the estimation phases on replicas of the original sample.31

-In order to calculate the standard error a design must be chosen that is consistent with the sample unit selection process but does not create computational difficulties.26 In the first place, all municipalities with more than 40,000 inhabitants (self-representative municipalities) and the panel municipalities of households that have taken part in at least two surveys are placed in a separate stratum because they make no contribution to the randomization of the sample in the first stage.
+In order to calculate the standard error a design must be chosen that is consistent with the sample unit selection process but does not create computational difficulties.32 In the first place, all municipalities with more than 40,000 inhabitants (self-representative municipalities) are placed in a separate stratum because they make no contribution to the randomization of the sample in the first stage.
 The sample households in each of these municipalities are then divided into two random groups.
 The remaining municipalities are grouped in their original stratum to give two municipalities per stratum.
-At the end of this process there are about 350 "pseudo" strata containing two "pseudo" first-stage units.
+At the end of this process there are about 350 "pseudo" strata containing two "pseudo"